githwxi/ATS-Xanadu/xassets/README.md

 This directory primarily contains some pre-built "assets" (e.g., compilers with accompanying files).
-One can use such assets, for instance, to turn ATS3 source code into a form (such as JS code, PY code, etc.) that can be interpreted or executed.
-Mostly, the assets stored here are for the purpose of developing ATS3.
+One can use such assets, for instance, to turn ATS3 source code into a form (such as JS code, PY code, etc.) that can be interpreted, compiled, or executed.
+Mostly, the assets stored here are intended for the purpose of further developing ATS3.
 For someone who is interested in using ATS3 as a programming language, please visit XATSHOME.

 ## XATS2JS